frankie-eight-days/projectFreeVision/README.md

 If updated, there are a few things which I would like to do:

--Make buzzword identification better
+- Make buzzword identification better

--Make matching algorithm better
+- Make matching algorithm better

--Add VPN support, so Google doesn't ban my IP so much -After that, add how search results differ from country to country
+- Add VPN support, so Google doesn't ban my IP so much

+- After that, add how search results differ from country to country